Joey Cantens

-Joey Cantens (born December 12, 1986) is a professional basketball coach, currently serving as the head coach for Daytona State College.
-He previously worked at Florida Gulf Coast as an assistant coach, and for professional basketball teams in Germany.
+Joey Cantens (born December 12, 1986) is an American college basketball coach, currently serving as the head coach for Florida International University.
+He previously was head coach at Daytona State College and an assistant coach for several collegiate and professional teams.

-Education
+Early life and education

-Cantens graduated from Eckerd College in 2009 with a business management degree and continued on to complete his master of science in Sport Management from Florida State University in 2011.
-Cantens began his playing career at Florida International University before transferring to Eckerd College, which made a Division II NCAA Tournament appearance each year, including a Sweet Sixteen run in 2006–07.
+Cantens started playing college basketball at FIU before transferring to Eckerd College.
+He graduated from Eckerd in 2009 with a business management degree and completed his master of science in Sport Management from Florida State University in 2011.

-Career
+Coaching career

-Florida State University
+Florida State (2009–2011)

-Cantens worked as a graduate assistant for the Florida State Seminoles men's basketball program from 2009–11, under coach Leonard Hamilton.
-Florida State advanced to the NCAA Tournament both seasons, highlighted by a Sweet Sixteen run in 2010–11.
+Cantens worked as a graduate assistant for the Florida State Seminoles men's basketball program under coach Leonard Hamilton from 2009 to 2011.
+Florida State advanced to the NCAA Tournament both seasons, highlighted by a Sweet Sixteen run in 2011.

-Florida Gulf Coast University
+Florida Gulf Coast (2011–2014)

 In 2011, Cantens joined the Florida Gulf Coast Eagles men's basketball staff as director of basketball operations under Andy Enfield.
-Cantens spent three seasons in Fort Myers, which included the Eagles’ unprecedented Sweet 16 run in 2013, and their first-ever Atlantic Sun Conference regular season title in 2014 under former FGCU head coach Joe Dooley.
+Cantens spent three seasons with the team, which included the Eagles’ unprecedented Sweet 16 run in 2013, and their first-ever Atlantic Sun Conference regular season title in 2014 under head coach Joe Dooley.

-Dominican Republic national basketball team
+Dominican Republic national basketball team (2014)

 Cantens also served on the staff of the Dominican Republic national basketball team in 2014, which competed at the 2014 FIBA Basketball World Cup in Spain.
 Kentucky assistant coach Orlando Antigua led the team to a No. 20 world ranking.
 Cantens also worked under Kentucky coach John Calipari, who served as the Dominican Republic national team coach during the summers of 2011–13.
 Calipari's staff led the Dominican Republic to its best finish in the FIBA Americas Championship, earning a bronze medal in 2011.

-University of Southern California
+USC (2014–2015)

 Cantens spent the 2014–15 season as Director of Scouting and Video Operations for the USC Trojans.
-Cantens rejoined head coach Andy Enfield after working with him at both Florida State and Florida Gulf Coast University.
+Cantens rejoined head coach Andy Enfield after working with him at Florida State and Florida Gulf Coast.
 Prior to joining USC's staff, Cantens served as an assistant coach with Leones de Santo Domingo, a professional team in the Dominican Republic.
 In Santo Domingo, he assisted long-time Puerto Rico national basketball team coach Flor Meléndez, helping the team advance to the league semifinals.

-Indiana University of Pennsylvania
+IUP (2015–2016)

 Cantens served as the top assistant coach under Joe Lombardi for the IUP Crimson Hawks during the 2015–16 season.
 The Crimson Hawks earned the PSAC West regular season championship, the program's sixth overall.

-White Wings Hanau
+White Wings Hanau (2016–2017)

 In 2016–17, he served as assistant coach at German second-division side White Wings Hanau, followed by one year as assistant coach of MHP Riesen Ludwigsburg in Germany's top-tier Bundesliga, working under head coach John Patrick.